hsajjad14/Python-to-Cpp-compiler/README.md

 # Python-to-C++-compiler
 A python to C++ compiler for a compilers course.
-The project descripttion can be found here https://github.com/hsajjad14/Python-to-Cpp-compiler/blob/master/documentation/project-description.pdf.
+The project description can be found here https://github.com/hsajjad14/Python-to-Cpp-compiler/blob/master/documentation/project-description.pdf.

 The rest of the sprint reports are here https://github.com/hsajjad14/Python-to-Cpp-compiler/tree/master/documentation.